Swiftea/Crawler/docs/index.rst

 Welcome to Swiftea-Crawler's documentation!
 ===========================================

-Swiftea-Crawler is an open source web crawler for Swiftea: https://swiftea.ovh. \n It can't be run by contributors because it needs private_data.py wich is not upload for obvious reason.
+Swiftea-Crawler is an open source web crawler for Swiftea: https://swiftea.ovh.
+It can't be run by contributors because it needs private_data.py wich is not upload for obvious reason.

 .. toctree::